cheese1/medusawiki/Medusa-installation-Debian-Ubuntu.md

    sudo apt-get update && sudo apt-get install unrar-free git-core openssl libssl-dev python2.7 ffmpeg mediainfo
    ```

-2. Create medusa user and group
+2. Create medusa user and group.
     This makes sure that medusa is isolated and is best practice for security

     ```bash